jankrepl/jankrepl.github.io/_posts/2018-06-17-off-the-shelf-transformers.md

 ![random_forest_embedding]({{ "/assets/images/feature_transformers/random_forest_embedding.png" | absolute_url }})

+RTE is an unsupervised algorithm that achieves the above by generating totally random trees!
 The implementation is readily available in scikit-learn under `ensemble.RandomTreesEmbedding`.
 Some of the more relevant parameters are:
 *  `n_estimators`  --- number of trees
 *  `max_leaf_nodes` --- maximum leaf nodes per tree (the actual number can be lower)